Nurse Nancy’s Tips!

-Give your wheels the best start in their potentially long and happy life!
+Wheel care pro advice.
+Give your wheels the best start to their long and happy life!

-• So your buggy has just entered a world where wheel care is as important as looking after the buggy.
+So your buggy has just entered a world where wheel care is as important as looking after the buggy.
 You need to give it air before getting the wheels turning, right?
-Exciting stuff, but it’s best not to jump straight in to this tyre pumping business… firstly you have to promise you’ll reach for the instructions and learn about wheel care!
+Exciting stuff, but it’s best not to jump straight in to this tyre pumping business.
+First, you have to promise you’ll reach for the instructions and learn about wheel care!

 Here at phil&teds we make great buggies and baby products, but we don’t specialise in manufacturing tyres and inner tubes.
-Therefore we order standard tyres & tubes in different shapes and sizes to put on our rims, that go onto our buggies.
+We order standard tyres and tubes in different shapes and sizes to put on our rims, that go onto our buggies.

-So make sure you stop your husband jumping straight in there, always check the rim pressure reading, not tyre, as the rims may crack under pressure!
+Make sure you stop your husband jumping straight in there!
+For proper wheel care, always check the rim pressure reading, not tyre, as the rims may crack under pressure!

-• Don’t expose your buggy to the elements without care.
+- Don’t expose your buggy to the elements without care.
 That means if you take your buggy to the seaside its best to make sure all the sand and seawater is rinsed off.
-Seawater may corrode your bearings and grit is never good for the proper function of your wheels.
+Seawater may corrode your bearings and grit is never good for proper wheel function.

-• Avoid leaving your buggy in direct sunlight for long periods; this heat could cause your rims to warp.
+- Avoid leaving your buggy in direct sunlight for long periods.
+This heat could cause your rims to warp.
 Our advice is to store your buggy in a cool place and let some air out of the tyres to protect the rims.

-• Keep your valve dust caps on at all times, this will stop grit getting in your valves…and as we all know…nobody likes grit in their valves!
+- Keep your valve dust caps on at all times, this will stop grit getting in your valves.
+Nobody likes grit in their valves!

-If you’re buggy keeps getting flat tyres, don’t call the doctor just yet….
+If your buggy keeps getting flat tyres, don’t call the doctor just yet….

-• Check your rim isn’t damaged in any way, if it’s warped or jagged it will puncture your inner tube and if that’s the case it’s time for a new wheel!
+- Check that the rim isn’t damaged in any way.
+A warped or jagged it will puncture the inner tube.
+If the rim is cracked then it’s time for a new wheel!

-• You’ve checked your rim, your tube arrangement, your tyre pressure and everything seems ok, yet you’re constantly replacing your inner tubes?
-Then unless you’re rolling on broken glass you may have a problem with thorns.
+- You’ve checked your rim, your tube arrangement, your tyre pressure and everything seems ok, yet you’re constantly replacing your inner tubes?
+Unless you’re rolling on broken glass you may have a problem with thorns.
 Many Australian customers suffer with three corner jacks or doublegee.
-These are usually found in temperate climates.
 These spiky little burs always spike upwards and can wreak havoc on any tyres.
-If you one of the unfortunate few who have these in your area fear not you can get some tyre slime from your local bike to put in between your tyre to protect your precious inner tubes!
+If you’re one of the unfortunate few who have these in your area fear not!
+You can get some tyre slime from your local bike retailer to put in between your tyre to protect your precious inner tubes!

 Cuts, bruises and high temperatures will never leave you and your family house bound.
 With a bit of care & advice from Nurse Nancy your buggy will be back out there in no time!